-Very rarely troubled, with Stoke offering little going forward, especially after being reduced to 10 men.
+Very rarely troubled with Stoke offering little going forward, especially after being reduced to 10 men.

-Return to action provided Chelsea with a stability at the back that filtered through the rest of the side.
+His return to action provided Chelsea with a stability at the back that filtered through the rest of the side.
 Unlucky to see his header bounce back off the bar in the first half.

 An impressive game that shows he is bedding into the Chelsea back four very well.
 Refused to be bullied by the problematic Kenwyne Jones and used his initiative to carry the ball forward and join in play.

 Rattled the bar during the latter stages of the first half in a robust display that saw him claim the right flank for his own with some powerful bursts.
 Subbed off after the break, perhaps suffering ill-effects from Fuller’s ugly stamp.

 Apart from a few bright moments here and there, failed to deliver a constant or tangible threat.
 Perhaps unfamiliar with the new shape selected by Di Matteo, or maybe just an off day.
 Either way, not the most compelling of performances.

 Not his day on the ball.
 Scuffed shots and misplaced passes ensured that Chelsea failed to establish much rhythm early on and was unsurprisingly sacrificed for Juan Mata as the hosts sought to exploit the space brought about by the one man advantage.